-Trout population surveys were conducted annually from 1997 through 2017 at three stations on the West Branch and two stations on Ranch Brook.
+Trout population surveys were conducted annually from 1997 through 2018 at two stations on the West Branch and two stations on Ranch Brook.
+In 2018 trout population surveys were not conducted at the 1,440’ elevation station on the West Branch of the Little River.
 Trout population surveys consisted of multiple run sampling with a 500-volt DC streamside electrofisher.
-Survey sections were generally 250 ft. in length and were conducted during the summer months (July-early August) when stream flow had subsided and brook trout young-of-year (YOY) became large enough to effectively sample.
+Survey sections were generally 250 ft. in length and were done July when stream flow had subsided and brook trout young-of-year (yoy) became large enough to effectively sample.

 Trout captured during stream surveys were measured to the nearest millimeter and weighed to the nearest gram.
 Population estimates within each sampling station were based upon the removal method and determined by the maximum weighted likelihood method developed by Carle and Strub (1978).
-Population estimates were calculated for each of two age classes, YOY as one and yearling (1) and older fish (1++) combined as the other, distinguished by length distribution.
+Population estimates were calculated for each of two age classes, (1) yoy and yearlings and (2) older fish greater than 1 year in age (1++) distinguished by length distribution.
 The population estimates were standardized to represent number per mile (#/mi) for each age class and summed for the total brook trout population within each station (Table 6).
+Live brook trout biomass (lbs/acre) was also calculated at each station (Table 6).

 Long Term Trends

 West Branch and Ranch Brook supported high quality brook trout populations maintained through natural reproduction.
-These populations consist of multiple age classes and average over 1700 trout per mile over the 21-year study.
+These populations consist of multiple age classes and average over 1760 trout per mile over the 22-year study.
 Wild brook trout populations vary considerably among and within streams due to differences in habitat conditions and localized land use effects while broad environmental variables may have significant temporal effects.
-While large fluctuations were observed for each age class both within and among the two study streams, no clear trends were evident.
+While large fluctuations were observed for each age class, both within and among the two study streams, no clear trends were evident.

-Annual brook trout YOY production showed clear highs and lows, often consistent across the five stations and two study streams, suggesting the effect of broad environmental influences.
-Successful recruitment of YOY requires suitable habitat conditions over an extended period of time including fall spawning, overwinter incubation and spring emergence.
-In some years peak YOY production was followed by commensurate increases in the yearling and older population such as observed in 1999-2000 and 2012-2013.
+Annual brook trout yoy production showed clear highs and lows, often consistent across the 4 stations and two study streams, suggesting the effect of broad environmental influences.
+Successful recruitment of yoy requires suitable habitat conditions over an extended period of time including fall spawning, overwinter incubation and spring emergence.
+In some years peak yoy production was followed by commensurate increases in the yearling and older population, such as those observed in 1999-2000 and 2012-2013.
 Yearling and older brook trout populations tend to be more stable and are able to quickly recover following extreme events.
 For example, very high flow events in the summer of 2010 and spring 2011 may have contributed to the yearling and older brook trout declines observed in some stations but these populations rebounded to above average levels by 2013.

-The increases in flood frequency and stream temperatures predicted under climate change do not bode well for brook trout populations.
+The predicted climate change has induced an increase in flood frequency and stream temperatures which does do not bode well for brook trout populations.